MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 ![Visual Studio Connect to Remote System dialog](media/cmake-bullet3-connection-manager.png)

-4. Provide the connection information to your Linux machine and click **Connect**.
+3. Provide the connection information to your Linux machine and click **Connect**.
 Visual Studio adds that machine as to CMakeSettings.json as your default for **Linux-Debug**.
 It will also pull down the headers from your remote machine so that you get IntelliSense specific to that machine when you use it.
 Now Visual Studio will send your files to the remote machine, then generate the CMake cache there, and when that is done Visual Studio will be configured for using the same source base with that remote Linux machine.
 These steps may take some time depending on the speed of your network and power of your remote machine.
 You will know this is complete when the message "Target info extraction done" appears in the CMake output window.

-## Set breakpoint, build and run on Linux
+## Set a breakpoint, build and run on Linux

 Because this is a desktop application, you need to provide some additional configuration information to the debug configuration.